Hogarth Press: Series

 Hogarth Lectures on Literature (2 series 1927–1951), Merttens Lectures on War and Peace (8 titles 1927–1936), Hogarth Living Poets (29 titles 1928–1937), Day to Day Pamphlets (1930–1939), Hogarth Letters (12 titles 1931–1933) and World-Makers and World-Shakers (4 titles 1937).

 The Essays were the first series produced by the press and include works by Virginia Woolf, Leonard Woolf and Gertrude Stein.
 Virginia Woolf's defence of modernism, Mr. Bennett and Mrs. Brown (1924) was the initial publication in the series.
-Cover illustrations were by Vanessa Bell.
+Cover illustrations were by Woolf’s sister Vanessa Bell.
+Bell also designed book jackets for all of Woolf’s books that were published by Hogarth Press.

 The Letters are less well known, and are epistolary in form.
 Authors include E.M.
 Forster and Virginia Woolf.
 Woolf's A Letter to a Young Poet (1932), was number 8, and addressed to John Lehmann as an exposition on modern poetry.
 Cover illustrations were by John Banting.
 In 1933, the entire series was reissued as a single volume, and are available on the Internet Archive in a 1986 edition.